 An investor may read more about the guidelines to follow while monitoring stocks in the following article:

-These are my views about TVS Srichakra Limited.
-However, you should do your own analysis before taking any investment related decision about TVS Srichakra Limited.
+These are my views about TVS Srichakra Ltd. However, you should do your own analysis before taking any investment related decision about TVS Srichakra Ltd.

 You may use the following steps to analyse the company: “How to do Detailed Analysis of a Company“